willoleary6/React-Training/docs/js/redux-saga.md

 # `redux-saga`

 `redux-saga` is a library to manage side effects in your application.
-It works beautifully for data fetching, concurrent computations and a lot more.
+It works beautifully for addedQuotes fetching, concurrent computations and a lot more.
 [Sebastien Lorber](https://twitter.com/sebastienlorber) put it best:

 > Imagine there is widget1 and widget2.
 When some button on widget1 is clicked,